 The difference between the original sketches and the final ink-work cannot get any huger than in these panels: boring two-dimensional cross-sections became detailed perspective drawings.
 If I would be able to go back in time and explain to my own ten-year old self how to draw this way, my head would probably explode of joy, creating a time paradox which would swallow the entire universe.

 Anyway, the thief of the iron bird seems to know where Tomas stores his flying contraptions, and prepared another surprise for him.
 The iron bird appears to be completely smashed up.
-So even though they did not almost explode this time, our friends' holiday is spoiled again.
-And that's not everything, because we see our black hamster back sooner than expected… Or not?
+So, even though they did not almost explode this time, our friends' holiday is spoiled again.
+And that's not everything, because we see our blackened hamster back sooner than expected… Or not?